 Phase 4.
 Prepare and Implement – 32 days

 During the Salesforce Lightning Rollout, you will need to identify a pilot group of your users who will test new Salesforce and provide feedback.
 Here you should ideally find super users (at least 1-2 users per functional group) who will become Lightning advocates.
-Now it is a good time to train your team (use Trailhead and in-person sessions).
+Now is a good time to train your team (use Trailhead and in-person sessions).

 Phase 5.
 Adjust – 14 days

-- Convert JavaScript buttons
+Convert JavaScript buttons

-- Prepare Visualforce pages
+Prepare Visualforce pages

-- Test everything, then repeat
+Test everything, then repeat

 Phase 6.
 Launch – 3 days